 Sew one side of the waistband with the skirt, right sides together.

 Then wrap the stitch you just made with the other side of the waistband and sew it there.
-This will leave the waistband in place.
-Follow the dotted line.
+This will keep the waistband in place.

 The only thing left for you is to try it on and style it as you wish, based on your personal style.
 Create outfits with what you already have in your wardrobe, there are so many ways to combine this skirt.